 You're never short of things to do in Peterborough

 A busy high street and heritage going back to the Bronze Age sets Peterborough apart.
 We’re a vital hub for a catchment population of over 1 million nearby residents who can enjoy our developing cafe culture, strong retail offering, and quality family fun.
 In fact, Peterborough enjoyed a faster recovery in high street footfall and spend than average following the Covid-19 pandemic.

 Over £1/2 billion is going towards regenerating our city centre with high end residential and commercial spaces, and room to expand our retail and leisure offer.
-Queensgate Shopping Centre features Westgate Arcade, which is filled with independent retailers, and is even undergoing a £60 million extension to house a new multiplex cinema, set to open in autumn 2021.
+Queensgate Shopping Centre features Westgate Arcade, which is filled with independent retailers, and is even undergoing a £60 million extension to house a new multiplex cinema, set to open in 2023.

 city centre visitors annually